One of America’s leading reporters collects his most important, entertaining, and enlightening articles, explaining how and why he wrote them.

 In his stories and his second thoughts on them, Ken Auletta offers a provocative analysis of how a reporter works, views his profession, and evaluates his achievements with intelligence and feeling—hard feelings.

 Ken Auletta has been the “Annals of Communication” columnist for The New Yorker since 1992.
-He is the author of seven previous books, including three national bestsellers.
+He is the author of twelve previous books, including three national bestsellers.
 In ranking him as America’s premier media critic, the Columbia Journalism Review concluded, “No other reporter has covered… More about Ken Auletta